Thyroid Disease

 • fast heart rate

-• eyes might possibly bulge forward
+• eyes could bulge forward

 • nervousness